skorkovic-pd/dotnet-workademy-exercises/README.md

 ### 2. [2.november]
 Write a method that receives one string that consists only **R** and **S** characters (in Upper Case) and returns maximum number of perfect substrings.
 Perfect substring is one that consists the same number of **R** and **S** characters.
 Characters in string can not be skipped to create more substrings.
+Time complexity must be O(n).

 *Example*:
 *Input*: "RSRRSSRSRS"; *Output*: 4